What is the trading fee when I buy or sell digital currency?

-- Taker fees; these are applicable when your order is immediately filled with one of the available orders in the order book (this will often be the case with market orders).
+- Taker fees; these are applicable when your order is executed immediately with one of the available orders in the order book (this will often be the case with market orders).

 Trading volume level

-There are a number of trading volume levels, each with different transaction costs.
-This means that executing orders gets cheaper when you have done more transactions in the past 30 days.
-In your transaction history you can easily find your transaction volume of the past 30 days and which level corresponds with that.
+There are a number of trading volume scales, each with different transaction costs.
+This means executing orders becomes cheaper the more transactions you have carried out over the passed 30 days.
+In your transaction history you can easily find your transaction volume during the past 30 days and the cooresponding scale.

-Because transaction fees might lead to unrounded amounts, it could be necessary to round the transaction fee.
-Bitvavo supports payments dominated in Euro until 2 digits after the decimal point and for payments dominated in digital currency until 6 digits after the decimal point.
-The transaction fee will be rounded up when they are too small.
+Because transaction fees might lead to unrounded amounts, it may be necessary to round off the transaction fee.
+Bitvavo supports payments in Euro until 2 digits after the decimal point and payments in digital currency until 6 digits after the decimal point.
+If you owe a smaller amount, the transaction fee will be rounded up.